ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 }
 ```

-So our logger doesnt know anymore what to do with the logs, he just forwards them to a handler.
+So our logger doesn't know what to do anymore with the logs, he just forwards them to a handler.
 This way the API for the logger stays the same no matter how the logs are handled.

 Every service should focus on something really specific.
 So we can now create multiple handlers for everything we need: